opoupeney/dfd/source/devguide/mob-gcs/mobgc-progressbar.rst

 Progress Bar
 ============

-A progress bar is a graphical control containing a graphical bar used to show the progress of a task or process, such as a download, file transfer, ...
+A progressbar is a graphical control containing a graphical bar used to show the progress of a task or process, such as a download or file transfer.

 |